sguzunov/docs/docs/getting-started/01_what-is-glue42/01_general-overview/general-overview.md

 - [Applications](../../../glue42-concepts/application-management/overview/index.html) - manage your applications and application instances;

-- [Application Preferences](../../../glue42-concepts/application-preferences/overview/index.html) - save and restore user-specific application preferences;
+- [App Preferences](../../../glue42-concepts/application-preferences/overview/index.html) - save and restore user-specific application preferences;

 - [Intents](../../../glue42-concepts/intents/overview/index.html) - find and start the right application, offer the user a list of all appropriate apps for performing a certain action;